7 Stages Of Human Evolution

 5. Homo Erectus (Upright Man)

 Homo erectus had a larger brain, so they had developed a complex social structure.
 Moreover, they had the capability to craft advanced tools, often associated with the Acheulean handaxe.
-Even, They were the first to invent fire and cooking.
+They were the first to invent fire and cooking.

 6. Homo Sapiens Neanderthalensis (New Human Species)

-Homo sapiens neanderthalensis, commonly referred to as “Neanderthals” are an extinct subspecies of humans who lived in Eurasia from around 400,000 to 40,000 years ago during the Pleistocene epoch.
+Homo sapiens neanderthalensis, commonly referred to as “Neanderthals”, are an extinct subspecies of humans who lived in Eurasia from around 400,000 to 40,000 years ago during the Pleistocene epoch.
 In the year 1856 in Neander Valley, Germany, the first discovery of a partial skeleton of a male Neanderthal happened.

 They have the ability to survive in cold environments due to their robust bodies.
 They were like modern humans, for example, with distinctive facial features and a human-sized brain.
 They had hunting skills and toolmaking abilities using stone implements and even symbolic art.
 Some genetic evidence suggests that Neanderthals were interbreeding with early Homo sapiens.
 Proof of that is some people of non-African descent carry small amounts of Neanderthal DNA.